 You also have to consider the fact that your inverter will draw some power from your battery automatically, even if you do not have any devices or appliances plugged into the inverter.

-The math to calculate how long a 12v battery will last with a motorhome inverter is pretty simple.
+The math to calculate how long a 12v battery will last with an inverter is pretty simple.
 You just need to multiply the battery amp hours (Ah) by twelve to calculate the number of Watt hours.

 Then you divide this by the number of load hours to find out the total number of hours that your 12v battery will last when you are using it with an inverter.
 You should then multiply this by 95% to adjust for any energy losses with the inverter.